 This is the bottom of the hiking shoe that interfaces with the ground.
 The outsole, with correct traction, gives durability and slip resistance.
 There are a variety of different materials that are used for outsoles depending upon the activity for which the shoe is designed.
 Functional properties of the sole are durability, waterproofness, stability, flexibility, rigidity, breathability, thickness, and good traction to the ground.

-Аny pattern of studs, bars, or other shapes seems to grip well on most terrain.
+Any pattern of studs, bars, or other shapes seems to grip well on most terrain.
 The key is a pattern that doesn’t allow the shoe to slip.
-Note that no rubber sole will grip on hard snow or ice.
+Note that although rubber soles have fantastic non-slip properties, no rubber sole will grip on hard snow or ice.
 That’s why alpinists use crampons to securely travel on snow and ice.

 Generally, the more surface area in contact with the ground the more support the shoe offers the foot.

 Some hiking footwear uses the “sticky rubber”.
 Soles with this material are ideal for scrambling and difficult rocky terrain, but the sticky, soft rubber that grips well on hard, fairly smooth surfaces don’t perform so well on soft/muddy ground.
 Additionally, it isn’t very durable.
 Harder rubbers are used for most hiking boot outsoles.
 They’re more durable and grip better on wet and muddy terrain.